benbalter/benbalter.github.com/_posts/2015-11-18-tools-to-empower-open-collaboration.md

 Meetings are an appendix of organizational evolution.
 When it was hard to share information between organizational units, status updates and inter-team alignment exercises were a necessity.
 If you're not working on X, the most efficient way for you to know about X is for me to tell you.
 Management has many roles, but for purposes of shuttling information around an organization and achieving consensus around shared goals, [there's nothing inherently unique or advantageous about a dozen people clearing their schedule to sit in a room for sixty minutes around a table](/2012/12/16/deprecate-management).

-There are many examples where conversations will require higher-fidelity, real-time mediums (e.g., squishy human stuff, brainstorming, etc.), but today, technology has rendered many common meeting types not only unnecessary, but in an increasingly distributed and remote workplace, significantly less efficient than the alternative.
+There are many examples where conversations will require higher-fidelity, real-time mediums (for example, squishy human stuff, brainstorming, etc.), but today, technology has rendered many common meeting types not only unnecessary, but in an increasingly distributed and remote workplace, significantly less efficient than the alternative.

 There's a strong case to be made that in-person, synchronous meetings should be the exception, not the rule, and in many organizations, they are no longer the default.
 For one, asynchronous workflows almost necessitate adopting systems that naturally capture, expose, and share process.
 At the same time, asynchronous workflows encourage data-driven decision making, through their ease of weaving external sources into the conversation on equal footing as the primary discussion.
 It's much easier (technically and culturally) to embed a chart or link to an external source in a GitHub issue, than it is to share it in a meatspace meeting ("hold on, let me see if I can't find that thing Bob emailed last year").